dmayes403/timesheet_walkthrough/unit-13/pt2-saving-to-firebase.md

 Now that we have Firebase configured into our application, let's work on saving data to our database.

 The first thing that we want to do is be able to submit the hours that have been entered for each employee in the `TimesheetComponent`.
-Go to the `timesheet.component.html` file and past the following code directly below the `</table>`.
+Go to the `timesheet.component.html` file and paste the following code directly below the `</table>`.

 `<button mat-raised-button color="primary" class="submit" (click)="submit()">Submit</button>`